 - Improvement in mood and engagement

-- Participants sleep better
+- Better sleep patterns

-- Reduction in PRN medications
+- Reduction in both PRN and antipsychotic medications